MessageSquarex4

 • A people analytics dashboard tells you where.
 A conversation tells you why.
 You need both.

-• The organizations building this capability now are not chasing a better survey.
+• The organizations building this capability now are not chasing a better form.
 They're building a continuous listening system that anticipates hiring needs and intervenes before attrition.

 Engagement, done properly, is not measured.
 It's heard.